 Big or small, all businesses can benefit from some kind of wellness programme.
 Here are some examples of great workplace wellness initiatives your team will love.

 Smoking isn’t just bad for health, it’s bad for business.
-According to public health charity Ash, employees sneaking out for a crafty one cost businesses an estimated £8.4 billion a year in lost productivity and smoking-related sickness absence.
+According to public health charity Ash, employees sneaking out for a crafty one cost businesses an estimated £8.4 billion in 2018 in lost productivity and smoking-related sickness absence.

 There are many stop smoking initiatives your workplace can get on board with such as the annual NHS Stoptober campaign that aims to get smokers to kick the habit for the whole of October (and hopefully for good after that).
 Subsidising Nicotine Replacement Therapy for your staff could also be a great way to provide your staff with the help and support they need to stub out the cigarettes.